Improved precision scaling for simulating coupled quantum-classical dynamics: Overview of the algorithm

-Controlled by the entire nuclear positions register as well as the Fourier transformed momentum register, we then apply $e^{-iH_{\tel} \{ x_n \} t_{c_{d_e, f}, l_{n,j}}}$ to the electronic register holding the corresponding electronic ground state where $t_{c_{d_e, f}} := \frac{c_{d_e, f}}{h_x} \frac{\sin{\lb 2\pi l_{n,j}/g_p \rb}}{h_p} t$ is a rescaled time variable depending on the finite difference coefficients $\{c_{d_e, f}\}$ of $\Del$ and the Fourier transform variables $\{l_{n,j}\}$ as explained in more detail in Appendix \ref{app:electronic}.
+is a rescaled time variable depending on the finite difference coefficients $\{c_{d_e, k}\}$ of $\Del$ and the Fourier transform variables $\{l_{n,j}\}$ as explained in more detail in Appendix \ref{app:electronic}.
 Next, we uncompute the Fourier-transformed momentum register as well as the electronic register and repeat the above procedure for each stencil point of the finite difference formula of $\Del$.

 The above method requires access to a discretized electronic Hamiltonian.
 Instead of utilizing a grid discretization as for the nuclei, we use a finite set of basis functions to discretize the Hilbert space of the electrons.
 In particular, we choose $B$ plane waves as basis functions, which take the following form in (three-dimensional) position space: